ardentperf/cnpg-playground/lab/README.md

 https://ubuntu.com/download/server

 **⚠️ Do not use the Desktop installer!
-Make sure to use the Server installer! ⚠️**
+Make sure to use the Server installer, and don't install a desktop environment! ⚠️**

 VirtualBox and UTM have been used successfully; WSL2 should work in theory so please let us know if you test it successfully.
 Be careful of licensing